CSU-Theory-Suite/theory-suite-wiki/README.rst

 Rather that appearing as :code:`CSU-Theory-Suite/theory-suite-wiki`, your fork of this repository will be shown as :code:`YOUR-GITHUB-USERNAME/theory-suite-wiki` (or something else if you changed the name).

-2. Clone your github's fork on your computer ............................................
+2. Clone Your Github's Fork on Your Computer ............................................

 Cloning this repository on your own computer will allow you to make edits